Experiment Tracking

 Manual Tracking

-- Use spreadsheets to log model details.
+- Use spreadsheets to log model details

-- Works for small projects but becomes tedious with more experiments.
+- Works for small projects

-- Requires a lot of manual work.
+- Requires a lot of manual work

 -